vince-nyanga/vince-nyanga.github.io/_posts/2024-05-05-event-sourcing-core-concepts.md

 Projections have the advantage of being optimized for read operations, as they can be precomputed and stored in a format that is easy to query.
 This allows applications to generate reports, display data on user interfaces, or perform analytics without having to query the event store directly.

+### Snapshot

+A snapshot is a point-in-time representation of the state of an entity or aggregate.
+Snapshots are used to optimize the replay of events by reducing the number of events that need to be applied to reconstruct the state.
+Snapshots are taken periodically or when a certain threshold of events is reached, allowing applications to start the replay from the snapshot instead of the beginning of the event stream.

 ## Event Sourcing Workflow

 The typical workflow of an event sourcing application involves the following steps: